 How to get to San Francisco

-- San Francisco Airport is located 21 kilometres south of the downtown area.
+• San Francisco Airport is located 21 kilometres south of the downtown area.
 In 2017, it was the seventh busiest airport in the United States and the 24th-busiest in the world by passenger count.
-You can book your flights to San Francisco with Momondo
+You can book your flights to San Francisco with Momondo.

-- Book your airport transfers with Kiwi taxi
+• Book your airport transfers with Kiwi taxi.

-- You can travel to San Francisco by train.
+• You can travel to San Francisco by train.
 The busiest train stations in San Francisco are 425 Mission St, Beach St and The Embarcadero Pier 39 – Fisherman’s Wharf.
-You can book your train tickets to San Francisco with Omio
+You can book your train tickets to San Francisco with Omio.

 How to get around San Francisco

-- Muni is San Francisco’s bus and metro system.
+• Muni is San Francisco’s bus and metro system.
 The San Francisco public transit runs throughout the city, operating buses, trains, cable cars and heritage streetcars.
 You can use taxis and ride-sharing cars to get around San Francisco bays.

 Weather in San Francisco

 The best time to visit San Francisco is from September to November.
-Autumn or the fall period provides San Francisco’s warmest temperatures during the year.
+Autumn, or the fall period, provides San Francisco’s warmest temperatures during the year.

-September is the hottest month in San Francisco with an average temperature of 21 and the coldest is January at 10°C (50°F).
+September is the hottest month in San Francisco, with an average temperature of 21, and the coldest is January at 10°C (50°F).

 San Francisco for international visitors

 The official currency of the USA is the United States Dollar.
-If you use your bank account from home you will be stung with high transaction fees, while your mobile phone calls will all be charged at an international rate.
-These are just some of the things you need to think about.
+If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an international rate.

-- For International travellers, travel insurance is a must get a quote through Insurance Masters and don’t go home with a huge bill for medical expenses
+• For International travellers, travel insurance is a must.
+Get a quote through Insurance Masters, and don’t go home with a huge bill for medical expenses.

-- Load a Revolut Travel Money card with US dollars for your visit and save on transaction fees
+• Load a Revolut Travel Money card with US dollars for your visit and save on transaction fees.

-- Make phone calls with an international sim card that you can buy before leaving home or buy a voucher for a virtual e-sim for your mobile phone
+• Make phone calls with an international sim card that you can buy before leaving home or buy a voucher for a virtual e-sim for your mobile phone.

 Get the Go San Francisco Pass

-There are so many things to do in San Francisco for families and you can save up to 60% off retail prices on admission to 28 top San Francisco attractions and tours including Hop-on Hop-off Big Bus San Francisco Tour.
-Multi-entry passes such as this are great for families visiting San Francisco.
-Buy your Go San Francisco Pass today.
+There are so many things to do in San Francisco for families, and you can save up to 60% off retail prices on admission to 28 top San Francisco attractions and tours, including Hop-on Hop-off Big Bus San Francisco Tour.

 Let’s explore some things to do in San Francisco with teenagers

 A great destination for travelling with teenagers is somewhere that has a great mix of culture, history, fun and adventure for the whole family.
+There are numerous things to do with teens in San Francisco.

 Bike across the Golden Gate Bridge

-The Golden Gate Bridge is the most iconic San Francisco attraction in the city and one of the most recognisable in the USA.
 Renting a bike and riding across the Golden Gate Bridge is one of the best outings when visiting San Francisco with teenagers.
-Tweens and teens are at a great age to take part in such outdoor activities.
+Tweens and teens are a great age to participate in such outdoor activities.

 Rent a bike at the Fishermen’s Wharf and cruise across the bridge.
 You can catch the ferry from Sausalito to the Fisherman’s Wharf to return your bike.
-It is a great activity for kids in San Francisco.
-For those with a larger budget, a helicopter ride in San Francisco is amazing.

 The Walt Disney Museum SF